nberrong/BluegrassYouthBallet/README.md

 cd BluegrassYouthBallet
 ```

 4. A "config.js" file is necessary to run the project and must be placed in the scripts folder.
-File will be provided via Slack DM upon request.
+A link to download this file was included in the CODE:You submission form, or the file can be provided via Slack DM upon request.

 5. Open the project directory in VS Code: